RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 tags: 225-spr22, syllabus
 ---

+==***DRAFT***==

 # MTH 225 Syllabus, Spring 2022
 Instructor: Robert Talbert, Ph.D., Professor of Mathematics

 ## How to use this syllabus

-This document contains all the information you need to navigate the course.
-Please note:

-+ Links to all important documents and information can be found on the course Blackboard site and also on our **Class Page**, which you can access here: https://hackmd.io/@rtalbert235/HyTuIxi4q  The Class Page is used more frequently than Blackboard.
-In addition to important links, it will also contain links to daily assignments, a record of what we do in class each day, and more. **Bookmark the Class Page in your browser and check it daily.**
-+ The syllabus is available in electronic form and as a PDF. **The electronic version will be consistently updated as needed** with updates highlighted yellow. *The PDF version will only be updated occasionally.*
+This document contains all the information you need to navigate the course. **This syllabus is meant to be read once, then searched as needed.** If you need to find something, use the table of contents found in the left sidebar of the web version.
+Click "Expand All" to see the subsections in the table.
+You can also hit `Control-F` to bring up a search field, and then type in the text you are looking for.

 + When you see blue- or purple-underlined text in the syllabus or any other document, it's a clickable link.
 For example, [click here for a cat video](https://www.youtube.com/watch?v=aFuUidBR1aQ).
-+ **This syllabus is meant to be read once, then searched as needed during the class.** You will be completing a Syllabus Quiz during week 1 to familiarize yourself with the contents.
-If you need to find something, use the table of contents found in the left sidebar of the web version; or pull up the syllabus on your computer and hit `Control-F` to bring up a search field, and then type in the text you are looking for.
++ Links to all important documents and information can be found on the course Blackboard site and also on our **Class Page**, which you can access [by clicking here](https://hackmd.io/@rtalbert235/HyTuIxi4q).
+The Class Page will also contain links to daily assignments, a record of what we do in class each day, and more. **Bookmark the Class Page in your browser and check it daily.**
++ The syllabus is available in electronic form and as a PDF.
+The electronic version will be consistently updated as needed, with updates ==highlighted yellow like this==. *The PDF version will only be updated occasionally and you should use it only for archival purposes.*